yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 - Rate limiting is applied for request based usage tracking.
 - Provider authentication policy is applied based on the AI provider
   - API key is injected to the request headers for the provider supporting API keys.
-  - AWS signing filter is applied for authenticating with AWS Bedrock service if the backend is targeted to AWS
+  - AWS requests are signed by ExtProc and credentials are injected for authenticating with AWS Bedrock service if the backend is targeted to AWS
-- Routing rule is applied to route the request to the specified or calculated destination.
+- Request is routed by the envoy proxy to the specified or calculated destination.
-- Upon receiving the response from AI provider, the token usage is reduced by extracting the usage fields according to OpenAI schema.
+- Upon receiving the response from AI provider, the token usage is reduced by extracting the usage fields.
   - the rate limit is enforced on the subsequent request.